bespsm/techrecords-org/posts/ha-sync-audio.md

 After using the player for 2 weeks I got some requests for this device:
 - (if there will be requests) add HOW-TO for streaming side on Windows or MacOS
-- (if there will be requests) add soultion without LCD display, just with the buttons
+- (if there will be requests) add solution without LCD display, just with the buttons
 - normalized audio on receiver, so sound level on streaming part is not dependend on receiver part
 - add docker file for setting-up streaming side
-- add opprortunity to control the sound level of streming side from the audio player
+- add opportunity to control the sound level of streaming side from the audio player
 - improve state synchronization between HA and the player (If the device restarted I cannot start to listen stream from HA.
 But it can be fixed)

 ## My Feedback

 First things first, it solved my problem, so the device turn to be a useful, at least for me.
 The device is small and can be taped on a flat wall or on a shelf (that's what I did).
-The cabel placing is okay.
+The cable placing is okay.
 Would be better to have both connected from one side (although for such a small device it's not really possible).
-For the negative sides, 2 times I observed audio stucking after 2-3 minutes of playing and once there was some noise in the stream (most probaly related to a poor wi-fi connection).
+For the negative sides, 2 times I observed that the audio stuck after 2-3 minutes of playing.
+Once there was some noise in the stream (most probably related to the poor WI-FI connection).
 Simple device restart fixed all those cases.